emarsden/pg-el/README.md

 - The [CitusDB](https://github.com/citusdata/citus) extension for sharding PostgreSQL over multiple hosts works perfectly (last tested with Citus version 12.1.5, which is based on PostgreSQL 16.6).

+- The [Microsoft DocumentDB](https://github.com/microsoft/documentdb) extension for MongoDB-like queries works perfectly.
+Note that this is not the same product as Amazon DocumentDB.

 - The [PgBouncer](https://www.pgbouncer.org/) connection pooler for PostgreSQL works fine (tested with version 1.23 in the default session pooling mode).